knewin/io-api/README.md

 `offset` | no | a start position - default 0 (zero)
-`gmt` | no |  the GMT to be used - default UTC `fields` | no | a list of fields - default all fields `filter` | no | to filter the result set
-`sort` | no | to sort the result set - default crawled date, descendent order - from newer to older
+`gmt` | no |  the GMT to be used - default UTC `fields` | no | a list of fields - default all fields `filter` | no | to filter the result set (filter fields described in a table above) `sort` | no | to sort the result set - default crawled date, descendent order - from newer to older (sort fields described in a table above)

 Filter field | Required | Description
 ------------ | -------- | -----------